Back To Search Results

 "61-6-1.
 SHORT TITLE--PURPOSE.--

-A. Chapter 61, Article 6 NMSA 1978 may be cited as the "Medical Practice Act".
+A. Chapter 61, Article 6 NMSA 1978 may be cited as the "Medical Practice Act."

-B. In the interest of the public health, safety, and welfare and to protect the public from the improper, unprofessional, incompetent, and unlawful practice of medicine, it is necessary to provide laws and rules controlling the granting and use of the privilege to practice medicine and to establish a medical board to implement and enforce the laws and rules.
+B. In the interest of public health, safety, and welfare and to protect the public from the improper, unprofessional, incompetent, and unlawful practice of medicine, it is necessary to provide laws and rules controlling the granting and use of the privilege to practice medicine and to establish a medical board to implement and enforce the laws and regulations.

 Section 2.
 Section 61-6-2 NMSA 1978 (being Laws 1923, Chapter 44, Section 1, as amended) is amended to read: